-Importantly, the value of this coupling rate is independent of the amplitude of the strain field and electric field, being only determined by the material properties and geometry of the device.
+Importantly, the value of this coupling rate is independent of the amplitude of the strain field and electric field, being only determined by the material properties and geometry of the device, as expected for linear piezoelectrics.
 We note that this coupling rate has the same form as the one derived by E. Zeuthen \textit{et al.}, although the derivation is based on a different model \cite{zeuthen2018electrooptomechanical, wu2020microwave}.